HaroldHuanrongLIU/app/README.md

 The application source lives elsewhere; this repo is for releases, issues, and discussion.

-## Feedback and issues
+## Feedback

-Use the issue forms in this repository to report a bug or propose an improvement, join [Discussions](https://github.com/github/app/discussions/3), or send feedback from within the app.
+Report problems or feature requests for the GitHub Copilot app team in the [Issues](https://github.com/github/app/issues) tab.
 When filing an issue, please include:

 - The app version
 - Your operating system and version
 - Steps to reproduce
 - Expected vs. actual behavior
-- Screenshots or logs
+- Screenshots or videos
+- Logs from the `/collect-debug-logs` command.
+Note: These logs may contain sensitive information.

+For open-ended questions, please visit the [`Discussions`](https://github.com/github/app/discussions) tab.

 ## License